Island Villages

 • Day Experience

 Step inside our gates and enter a world of discovery and adventure.
-As you visit each village you immerse yourself in their distinct and beautiful culture.
+As you visit each village, immerse yourself in their distinct and beautiful culture.
 Meet the people, taste the food, play, sing and dance.
 See why our guests call this the “best cultural experience on the island”.
+You will watch cultural presentation for each island, practice hula dancing, tiki stick games, weave palm fronds, make fires, learn the poi weapons, and create tattoos.

 • Hawaii

 Your time in our host village will introduce you to a people rich in tradition, art and a love of the Earth.
-Hawaiʻians are master story tellers, eager to share not only the beauty of their islands, but the beauty of their culture as well.
+Hawaiians are master story tellers, eager to share not only the beauty of their islands, but the beauty of their culture as well.
+Try hula dancing, the loop and ball game, Hawaiian bowling and more.
 Come and be enchanted!

 • Aotearoa (New Zealand)

-Aotearoa (The Land of the Long White Cloud) is the home of the Māori, the indigenous people of New Zealand, known for their elaborately carved meeting houses, musical harmonies, and dance, including, the awe inspiring Haka.
+Aotearoa (The Land of the Long White Cloud) is the home of the Māori, the indigenous people of New Zealand, known for their elaborately carved meeting houses, musical harmonies, and dance, including, the awe-inspiring Haka chant.
 Your visit to Aotearoa will inspire and strengthen your awareness and appreciation for family, past and present.

 • Fiji

 Fijians may be most famous for their skills in battle, but this is only part of their story.
 They are also fine singers and makers of clay pottery.
-A visit to the Fijian Village is a heart pounding good time for the entire family.
+A visit to the Fijian Village is an engaging learning and participating experience.

 • Samoa